alexandra-chron/lexical_xlm_relm/README.md

 the model to align the lexical- and high-level representations of the two languages.
 This is not effective for low-resource, distant languages.

-Our method enhances the bilingual masked language model pretraining (of XLM, RE-LM) with lexical-level information by using type-level cross-lingual subword embeddings.
+Our method (**lexically-aligned** masked language model) enhances the bilingual masked language model pretraining (of XLM, RE-LM) with lexical-level information by using type-level cross-lingual subword embeddings.

-Our method (**lexically-aligned** XLM/RE-LM) improves BLEU scores in UNMT by up to 4.5 points.
+**Lexical masked language model pretraining** improves BLEU scores in UNMT by up to 4.5 points.
-Bilingual lexicon induction results also show that our method works better compared to established UNMT baselines. using our method compared to an established UNMT baseline.
+Bilingual lexicon induction results also show that our method works better compared to established UNMT baselines.

 ![lexical_fig-1](https://user-images.githubusercontent.com/30402550/113608477-eb0a5000-964a-11eb-8376-35ec98903025.jpg)